-Guilford Salt Meadows Sanctuary provides critical habitat for increasingly rare saltmarsh dependent species including the Saltmarsh Sparrow, which due to its limited range is a species of global conservation concern.
+Guilford Salt Meadows Sanctuary provides 111 acres of critical habitat for increasingly rare saltmarsh dependent species including the Saltmarsh Sparrow, which due to its limited range is a species of global conservation concern.
 It is only found nesting in a thin strip of coastal salt marshes from Maine to North Carolina, and considering the scarcity of this habitat, its entire breeding range is smaller in area than all of Connecticut.
-The lower reaches of the Guilford salt marsh support one of the highest density populations of nesting Saltmarsh Sparrows found anywhere in the world.
+The lower reaches of the Guilford saltmarsh support one of the highest density populations of nesting Saltmarsh Sparrows found anywhere in the world.

 The Sanctuary can be viewed from the Anne Conover Nature Education Trail, a one-mile loop that is an easy walk for people of all ages.
 The sanctuary's nature trail is open to the public daily from sunrise to sunset.